Atik1000/Machine-Learning-with-Python-Zero-to-GBMs/README.md

 But solving the x value from the equation is difficult.

 In this type of situation, we use a gradient descent method.

+# Understanding Gradient Descent

+In this class, we will have an understanding gradient descent for machine learning with an example.

+This is a computational method for finding the minimum point on a function.

+At what value of x we have minimum y.

+The situation at which this method is useful is discussed in the previous discussion.

+Let's take an example and understand how gradient descent works.

+Take function y=(x-1)^2 +1.

+Before going to concept lets refresh some of the concepts.

+Derivative gives the slope of a function at a given point.

+Slope means a change in y /change in x.

+The slope is +ve if the increase in x at a given point y also increase

+The slope is -ve if the increase in x at a given point y decrease

+To identify the minimum point.

+Randomly select an x value.
+Here we are selecting x=5

+Derivative of the function is dy/dx=2x-2.

+substitute 5 in the derivative equation ie 2*5 -2 =8.

+so slope at x =5  is 8

++ve slope means x increase y increase.

+Understand we have to identify the minimum y value.
+Ie reduce x value.

+Lets take x= -5.

+At x=-5 slope = 2*-5 -2 = -12.

+The slope is -ve means x increase y decrease.

+Y moving towards minimum.
+So increase x.

+To meet the above conditions gradient descent uses the equation xnew = xold - alpha*[dy/dx] xold.

+Check the above equation if the slope is +ve we subtracting from xold value ie decreasing x value.

+If the slope is -ve than -ve * -ve we get +ve means we are adding value to xold.
+Increasing x value.

+The above equation always push x value to the minimum y value.

+Assume alpha = 0.2. we will understand why we use alpha at the end of the discussion.

+We understand this wit an example

+let's take x=5

+so xold =5

+find xnew value

+xnew = xold – alpha*[dy/dx]xold  here xold = 5 dy/dx = 2x-2.

+xnew = 5 – 0.2 * [2*5-2].

+xnew = 5 – 0.2 * 8.

+xnew = 5 – 1.6.

+xnew = 3.4.

+Observe from the above figure x moving to minimum y point.

+Now xold = 3.4

+again find xnew

+xnew = xold – alpha [dy/dx]3.4

+xnew = 3.4 – 0.2 * [(2 * 3.4) – 2]

+xnew = 3.4 – 0.2 * 4.8

+xnew = 3.4 – 0.96

+snew = 2.44

+again x moving near to minimum y value.

+So keep repeating this computation till xnew value reaches minimum y value.

+How we know x reaches to minimum y value.

+Observe from the above figure when x reaches to point p1.
+When we find the xnew value at p1.

+Xnew moves to p2 point.
+P2 is on the other side.

+At p2 slope is -ve.
+So when we find xnew again at p2 we increase x value and move to p1 side again.

+So x value swaps between xnew -xold value.change in value is very very small.
+And x value is not changing much.

+This we call it convergence.
+Ie x moved to minimum y. we can stop computing.

+Let's understand what's the use of alpha.

+Lets take alpha = 0.4.

+xnew = xold – alpha*[dy/dx]xold  here xold = 5 dy/dx = 2x-2.

+xnew = 5 – 0.4 * [2*5-2].

+xnew = 5 – 0.4 * 8.

+xnew = 5 – 3.2.

+xnew = 1.8.

+Observe as the alpha value increased fro 0.2 to 0.4.

+x value takes a long jump.

+At alpha = .2 x jumped from 5 to 3.4.

+at alpha = .4 x jumped from 5 to 1.8.

+as alpha value increases x takes long jump ie x moves to minimum point very fast.

+Convergence is fast with a big alpha.

+But with large alpha, the problem is we can not have a better approximation.

+Why not better approximation?

+Observe from the above figure.

+The point in red color.
+From there, its taking long jump means its moving to the other side.

+Observe the x value swaps on both sides.
+And it's far from the actual minimum.

+That's the reason large alpha doesn't have better approximations.

+If needed better approximation use small alpha.

+if needed fast convergence use large alpha.

+This understanding of gradient descent will help a lot in Machine learning.